kyle-tennison/onpy/guide.md

         A lit of the new items added
     """
     ...

+def circular_pattern[T: SketchItem](
+        self, items: Sequence[T], origin: tuple[float, float], num_steps: int, theta: float ) -> list[T]:
+    """Creates a circular pattern of sketch items

+    Args:
+        items: Any number of sketch items to include in the pattern
+        num_steps: The number of steps to take.
+Does not include original position
+        theta: The degrees to rotate per step

+    Returns:
+        A list of the entities that compose the circular pattern, including the original items.
+    """
+    ...

+def linear_pattern[T: SketchItem](
+        self, items: Sequence[T], num_steps: int, x: float = 0, y: float =0
+) -> list[T]:
+    """Creates a linear pattern of sketch items

+    Args:
+        items: Any number of sketch items to include in the pattern
+        num_steps: THe number of steps to take.
+Does not include original position
+        x: The x distance to travel each step.
+Defaults to zero
+        y: The y distance to travel each step.
+Defaults to zero

+    Returns:
+        A list of the entities that compose the linear pattern, including the original item.
+    """
+    ...
 ```

 The general idea is to pass sketch items that were previously created and